 What should you do?

-At this time, the FAA recommends, and I think I agree, it’s better safe than sorry, and the FAA registration will be back in a different capacity soon enough, you might choose to register anyway.
+At this time, the FAA recommends, and I think I agree, that it’s better to be safe than sorry.
+The FAA registration will be back in a different capacity soon enough, is the expectation, you might choose to register anyway.
 If I were not already registered, I would do so at this time.
 Remember that it is optional and costs $5, you do not have to do register at this time.
 However, since you must abide by the laws of flight as printed in the registration, better safe than sorry.